Keaanm/ChatPDF/README.md

 1. **Upload PDFs**: Start by uploading your PDF documents to the platform.
 Weaviate ensures efficient data organization and retrieval.

 2. **Chat with Your PDFs**: Select a PDF, initiate a chat session, and engage in natural language interactions.
-Pose questions, seek explanations, and request summaries.
+Pose questions and seek explanations to discover insights from your documents.

 3. **Secure Access**: Clerk handles authentication, ensuring a secure and user-friendly experience.

-4. **Intelligent Answers**: The OpenAI LLM enhances your interactions by providing intelligent answers and understanding your natural language queries.
+4. **Efficient Payments**: Leverage Stripe's payment processing capabilities to seamlessly handle payments, subscriptions, and transactions within your application.